storj/up/README.md

 You will need to change `refs/changes/65/6365/1` to the Gerrit patchset you want to use, and change the binaries that follow it based on what you are trying to replace.

-Then, run `docker-compose build` followed by `docker-compose up` in order to spin everything up.
+Then, run `docker compose build` followed by `docker compose up` in order to spin everything up.

 ### Modify the configuration variable of a service